bottle2/raytracing/README.md

 - Reliable fullscreen
 - Editor for new scenes
 - Sharing scenes as platform-specific user creations
-- More shapes, such quadric surfaces
+- More shapes, such as quadric surfaces
 - Leverage some existing math library rather than NIH syndrome
 - More types such as unit vector or measurement-aware reals
 - Better Makefile
+- Analyze performance using Intel vTune

 Geometry math expressions are to be simplified by employing ordinary operators between dollar signs, then have a program translate them